 Optus Bank and the City of Columbia partnered with Chestnut Cottage to provide financing.
-When COVID-19 vaporized her revenues, Optus Bank stepped by helping Mary with applying for the Paycheck Protection Plan loan.
+When COVID-19 vaporized her revenues, Optus Bank helped Mary with applying for the Paycheck Protection Plan loan.

 Royal Auto, a long time hard working customer of Optus Bank, had to pause their auto repair business due to COVID-19.
 Optus Bank provided them with funds to restart and reopen their business.